 Technology has allowed medical records and test results to be quickly available to doctors and patients through online portals.
 This speeds the transfer of records between doctors’ offices, and it allows patients to access test results and treatment summaries from home when needed.

 Medical imaging records are sent and received digitally in a fraction of the time that it took for old x-ray films to be developed and mailed.
 Information is transferred instantly, and digital communications are often more efficient and thorough than phone calls or postal mail.
+Doctors and nurses are also able to make more detailed notes and other documentation, beyond the traditional medical charts, which both improves communication and overall standards of care.

 Statistics show that many healthcare providers are switching to telehealth.
 Many medical appointments can be provided long-distance through a mobile communication or video conference between a healthcare provider and a patient.
 Questions can be answered, simple diagnoses can be made, and standard prescriptions for common illnesses can be handled quickly and simply through the provider’s mobile communication system.